HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/workflow-families.rst

 1. one public ``mesh`` walkthrough that starts from a single catchment and ends with a reusable mesh bundle,
-2. one public ``batch`` example page so the campaign-scale purpose of HydroModPy is visible outside the code and developer notes.
+2. one public ``regional_lab`` example page with a small real catalog so the campaign-scale purpose of HydroModPy is visible outside developer notes.